 You can help!

-- Call for a ban on jumps racing in Victoria and South Australia (the only 2 states with jumps races).
+for a ban on jumps racing in Victoria – the only

 - Party!
 Check out these great ways to celebrate Melbourne Cup day without hurting horses.